xuankimtran/docs-1/pages/katalon-studio/docs/testrail-integration.md

 ### In Katalon Studio

-Open the Test Case you want to map, switch to the **Integration** tab, and specify the respective Test Case's ID in TestRail (only the integer part).
+Open the Test Case you want to map, switch to the **Integration** tab, and specify the respective Test Case ID in TestRail (only the integer part).

 <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/testrail-integration/KS-TestRail-Integration-tab.png" width=70% alt="KS Test Case Integration tab">